AtelierNum/templates/Unity/Video360_Generator/README.md

+---
+template: true
+---

 # Unity video 360 generator

 **Level** : ![](https://img.shields.io/badge/Level-Beginner-brightgreen)

 ## What does it do ? ✨

 - Capture a 360 video from a unity scene.
 - You can also make a stereoscopic video for VR cardboard.

 ## What hardware is needed ? 💾 🔌

 - PC/Mac/Linux

 ## Software dependencies 🌈 📂

 - Unity 2020.3.X LTS or newer.

 ## How to run ? 🚀